Acquiring Another Company

 But buying another business can be risky.
-CEO advisor Robert Sher points out that approximately 50% of merger and acquisition deals fail.
-And Forbes contributor Frank Vermeulen suggests that percentage may be more like 70%.
+CEO advisor Robert Sher points out that approximately 50 percent of merger and acquisition deals fail.
+And Forbes contributor Frank Vermeulen suggests that percentage may be more like 70 percent.

 Statistics like these mean you should carefully consider both the advantages of an acquisition and the pitfalls to avoid.